 An Excellent Choice for Your Future!

-NHTI, Concord's Community College is a fully accredited Community College in Concord, NH, offering associate degrees and certificates in 66 programs including accounting, business, computers, criminal justice, education, engineering technologies, environmental sciences, general studies, human service, nursing, health sciences, and liberal arts.
+NHTI, Concord's Community College is a fully accredited Community College in Concord, NH, offering associate degrees and certificates in over 70 programs including accounting, business, computers, criminal justice, education, engineering technologies, environmental sciences, general studies, human service, nursing, health sciences, and liberal arts.

 Some of the top reasons students choose NHTI?